trussworks/terraform-github-repo/README.md

+# DEPRECIATION NOTICE
+This module has been deprecated and is no longer maintained.
+Should you need to continue to use it, please fork the repository.
+Thank you.
  Set up a github repository with standard config.

 Limited options are provided as this module is for configuring a repository using opinionated settings.
 If more control is needed, use the [terraform github_repository](https://www.terraform.io/docs/providers/github/r/repository.html) directly.